 To be a great medical student, you need to have leadership qualities but also be able to take instruction and contribute to the greater good.

-This is a wonderful opportunity to showcase all of the preparation and work experience that you have done during the application process.
-You should bring in examples from work experience, any relevant reading you have done, and even personal experiences as a patient or relative of a patient.
+This is a great opportunity to showcase all of the preparation and work experience that you have done during the application process.
+You can use examples from work experience, any relevant reading or research you have done, and even personal experiences as a patient or relative of a patient.

 First of all, answer the first half of the question.
 Yes, teamwork is essential in Medicine because it is essential in delivering high-quality care.

-Consider the following reasons why: Doctors specialise in a particular area, so the ability to work in a multi-disciplinary team is essential for patients with multiple morbidities; healthcare is not just delivered by Doctors, it is also delivered by nurses and allied health professionals; teamwork increases the speed of intervention, which is essential in trauma cases; teamwork is essential to the training and development of future staff.
+Consider the following reasons why: Doctors specialise in a particular area, so the ability to work in a multi-disciplinary team is essential when dealing with patients who have multiple morbidities.
+Healthcare is not just delivered by Doctors – it is also delivered by nurses and Allied Health professionals.
+Teamwork increases the speed of intervention, which is particularly essential in trauma cases.
+Teamwork is also essential to the training and development of future staff.

 Has your reading discussed the importance of teamwork and collaboration?
-For instance, have you read the first page of Good Medical Practice?
+For instance, have you read the GMC’s Good Medical Practice?
 (Hint: If not, do so!)